TodePond/Frogasaurus/README.md

 ## How do I build it?
 If you want to use Frogasaurus, you don't need to build it - just [install it](#how-do-i-install-it).<br>
-But if you want to develop Frogasaurus you need to know this:
+But if you want to develop Frogasaurus, you need to know this:

 Frogasaurus is built with Frogasaurus.<br>
 So, if you're developing Frogasaurus, write your code in the `source` folder.<br>